Franklin (automobile): Production

-Offerings for 1904 included a touring car model with a detachable rear tonneau and which seated 4 passengers.
+Offerings for 1904 included a touring car model with a detachable rear tonneau and which seated four passengers.
 The transverse-mounted, vertical straight-four engine, producing 10 hp (7.5 kW), was mounted at the front of the car.
-A 2-speed planetary transmission was fitted.
+A two-speed planetary transmission was fitted.
 The car weighed 1100 lb (499 kg).
 List price was US$1300.
-By contrast, the Ford Model F in 1905 was priced at $2,000, the FAL was US$1750, a Cole 30 or Colt Runabout was US$1500, the Ford Model S $700, the high-volume Oldsmobile Runabout US$650, Western's Gale Model A US$500, the Black could be as low as $375, and the Success hit the amazingly low US$250.
+By contrast, the Ford Model F in 1905 was priced at $1,000, the FAL was US$1750, a Cole 30 or Colt Runabout was US$1500, the Ford Model S $700, the high-volume Oldsmobile Runabout US$650, Western's Gale Model A US$500, the Black could be as low as $375, and the Success hit the amazingly low US$250.

 Franklin cars were technological leaders, first with six cylinders (by 1905) and automatic spark advance, in 1907.
-Demonstrating reliability, L.L.
-Whitman drove a Franklin from New York City to San Francisco in 1906 in 15 days 2 hours 15 minutes, a new record.
-Franklin were undisputed leaders in air-cooled cars at a time when virtually every other manufacturer had adopted water cooling as cheaper and easier to manufacture.
+Demonstrating reliability, L. L. Whitman drove a Franklin from New York City to San Francisco in 1906 in 15 days 2 hours 15 minutes, a new record.
+Franklin was the undisputed leader in air-cooled cars at a time when virtually every other manufacturer had adopted water cooling as cheaper and easier to manufacture.
 Before the invention of antifreeze, the air-cooled car had a huge advantage in cold weather, and Franklins were popular among people such as doctors, who needed an all-weather machine.
 The limitation of air-cooling was the size of the cylinder bore and the available area for the valves, which limited the power output of the earlier Franklins.
 By 1921, a change in cooling—moving the fan from sucking hot air to blowing cool air—led the way to the gradual increase in power.

 Franklins were often rather odd-looking cars, although some were distinctly handsome with Renault-style hoods.
 Starting in 1925, at the demand of dealers, Franklins were redesigned to look like conventional cars sporting a massive nickel-plated "dummy radiator" which served as an air intake and was called a "hoodfront".
-This design by J. Frank DeCausse enabled the Franklin to employ classic styling.
+This design by J. Frank DeCausse enabled the Franklin to employ conventional styling.
 The same year, Franklin introduced the boat-tail to car design.